tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 ### Merkle trees

-**Merkle trees**, or "hash trees", are named after Ralph Merkle who patented the concept in 1979.
+A **Merkle tree** is _a tree with leaf nodes labeled with a hash of its data block and non-leaf nodes labeled with a cryptographic hash of all its child nodes_ - in effect, the parent's hash contains the hashes of all its leaves. **Merkle trees**, or "hash trees", are named after Ralph Merkle who patented the concept in 1979.
 They are useful because they allow the **efficient and secure verification of large amounts of data**.
-In a Merkle tree, each **leaf** node is a block labeled with a hash of its data, and each non-leaf "parent" node is labeled with a cryptographic hash of all its child leaf nodes - in effect, the parent's hash contains the hashes of all its leaves.

 <!--Title: What is a Merkle Tree?, URL:https://youtu.be/DeektoaH7vE-->

 A Merkle tree has the following characteristics:

-* Each end node, or **leaf**, contains a hash of its data block.
+* Each **leaf node** contains a hash of its data block.
-* The hashes of leaf nodes are then hashed by their **parent nodes** further up the tree, which always keep the computed hash of their child nodes.
+* The hashes of leaf nodes are then hashed by their **non-leaf nodes**, or parent nodes, further up the tree, which always keep the computed hash of their child nodes.
-* At the top of the tree is the **Merkle root** (aka master hash, root hash, or top hash) which is the final, single hash of the series of hashes below it (i.e. every leaf in the tree).
+* At the top of the tree is the **Merkle root** (master hash, root hash, or top hash), which is the final, single hash of the series of hashes below it - every leaf in the tree.
 * Comparing this single parent or Merkle root with another Merkle root will tell you if all the data in the entire tree is the same.
 * Any change to any of the data will create a new hash, which will filter up the tree to the root.

 ![Merkle tree](/onboarding/1-introduction-blockchain/images/Merkle_Tree.png)

-With this type of tree, you can verify the integrity of huge amounts of data very quickly.
-Possible actions include:
+With this type of tree, you can verify the integrity of huge amounts of data very quickly:

-* Downloading and verifying the integrity of data pieces as they come in random order.
-Each branch of a Merkle tree can be downloaded individually and verified immediately, even if the whole tree is not yet available.
+* Download and verify the integrity of data pieces as they come in random order.
+Each branch of a Merkle tree can be downloaded individually and verified immediately, even when the whole tree is not yet available.
-* Quickly identifying any piece of data that has been corrupted, by following the trail of "incorrect" hashes.
-This failed block can then be re-downloaded quickly, verified immediately, and order restored.
+* Quickly identify the piece of data that has been corrupted by following the trail of "incorrect" hashes.
+This failed block can then be re-downloaded quickly and verified immediately so that the order is restored.

-The ability to verify the integrity of huge amounts of data is what makes a Merkle tree attractive for blockchain networks: **in a blockchain, each block header keeps one or more hashes of the root of one or more Merkle trees.**<!--ANDREW: I think this module needs some work.
-It's REALLY long, some of the historical detail can probably be sacrificed or condensed.
-And there are a few places (Merkle trees for one) where I feel like non-technical readers are going to struggle.-->
+The ability to verify the integrity of huge amounts of data is what makes a Merkle tree attractive for blockchain networks: **in a blockchain, each block header keeps one or more hashes of the root (top leaf) of one or more Merkle trees.**

 ## Next up